MotusWTS/motus/inst/doc/upstream_api.md

    - all runs and hits for tag deployments by that project

-Calls where no authorized data are available return an appropriate data.frame with zero rows.
+If an API call does not find any data for which the user is authorized, it will return a json object of the usual structure, except that column arrays will have length zero.
+This represents an R data.frame with the correct column names but zero rows.

+The API doesn't currently provide a way to tell whether there are additional data which would be returned for a given call if the user had authorization for more projects.

 "Ownership" of detections follows these assumptions: